-DoArch has additional application materials that need to be completed.
-All required materials need to be submitted via email to Federico Garcia Lammers, by January 28, 2022.
-Email subject line: DoArch M.Arch Application 2022
+Architecture has additional application materials that need to be completed.
+All required materials need to be submitted via email to Cynthia Runia, by January 28, 2023.
+Email subject line: Architecture M.Arch.
+Application 2023

 - One Personal Statement

-- Provide a brief, 500 to 800-word statement specifying the program you are applying to (2-year or 3-year M.Arch), describing the specific reasons why you want to study at DoArch and sharing the ambitions you have for your potential graduate studies.
+- Provide a brief, 500 to 800-word statement specifying the program you are applying to (2-year or 3-year M.Arch.), describing the specific reasons why you want to study at SDSU Architecture and sharing the ambitions you have for your potential graduate studies.

 - Digital Portfolio